 Another day, another excuse.
 “I’ll draft a budget in the new year” or “When I get a better job, I’ll start paying off debt.”
 And on it goes.
 The problem with this mentality is that the timing will never be right.
 It’s like keeping a diet: If you always find an excuse to get out of it, you’ll never reach your goals.

 4. ‘I Only Need to Make the Minimum Payment’

 Initially choosing to make only a minimum payment on your loan obligations can be a hard habit to break.
 “This one is invidious because it anchors you to making a payment, which means that, in the case of a credit card, it will take, say, 10 years to pay off, assuming you don’t add to the balance,” Jason Hull, a Certified Financial Planner in Woodbury, N.J., wrote in an email.
 “We tend to become attached to the first number we see, so when we see the minimum payment, we assume that’s what we should pay.
 Instead, we should pay as much as we can on our credit cards to pay them off as soon as possible — and make sure that we’re not adding any more to the balance.”

 You can see just how much adding a few dollars to your monthly payment can impact your debt-free timeline using this credit card payoff calculator.

 Remember, high credit card balances can damage your wallet and your credit.
-You can see how your credit card debts may be affecting your credit score by viewing your free credit report summary, updated each month, on Credit.com.
+You can see how your credit card debts may be affecting your credit score by viewing your free credit report summary, updated every 14 days, on Credit.com.